MusicGenerator/mumble-ruby-pluginbot-docs/appliance.rst

 VirtualBox configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^
 - System partition: 5 GB (dynamic size)
-- Home partition: 100 GB (dynamic size, it grows while you download songs)
+- Home partition: 100 GB (dynamic size, it grows up to that size when you download songs)
 - No swap partition is available.
 - RAM: 512 MiB
 - CPU count: 1